barjin/pw-web/userroles.md

 In this part of the project analysis, different user roles and their permissions are being described.
 ### 👤 User
 Standard user role, accessing the service through a conventional (modern) web browser. \
 Certain level of web development knowledge is expected (basics of HTML and CSS).
-Knowledge of Playwright is not required, although useful when defining custom actions.
+Knowledge of *Playwright* is not required, although useful when defining custom actions.

+#### Typical usage
+This user role is expected to use this tool to generate *Playwright* code snippets without the need to install *Playwright* (or any other software) in their own environment.

 #### Solution requirements
 The following points sum up the client's requirements for the solution in a priority-ordered manner.

 ##### 🔥 Crucial
-- the solution shall enable user to record their action in the streamed Playwright environment
+- the solution shall enable user to record their actions in the streamed *Playwright* environment
-- the solution shall export the recorded actions as a Playwright script after recording (when requested)
+- the solution shall export the recorded actions as a *Playwright* script after recording (when requested)
-- during the recording, the solution shall allow user to edit the code manually to add custom Playwright actions
+- during the recording, the solution shall allow user to edit the code manually to add custom *Playwright* actions
 - the solution shall be able to replay an existing recording
 - the solution shall be entirely accessible through a conventional modern web browser *(Chrome 87+, Firefox 84+ and similar)* with no need to install any additional software on the client-side.